What Is a CISO? Chief Information Security Officer Role, Skills & Career Path

 What Does a CISO Do Day-to-Day?

-Regulatory compliance is increasingly consuming.
-Depending on the industry and geography, CISOs may be responsible for compliance with GDPR, HIPAA, SOC 2, ISO 27001, PCI-DSS, DORA, and NIS2.
-Managing these requirements, coordinating audits, and maintaining the documentation required to demonstrate compliance is a significant operational commitment.
-Incident response ownership sits with the CISO when something goes wrong: while technical response is executed by the security team, the CISO leads the organizational response, managing communications, engaging legal counsel, and making decisions about containment and recovery under pressure.
+Security strategy and governance is the foundational responsibility: the CISO develops and maintains the organization’s information security strategy, ensuring it aligns with business objectives and evolves to address the changing threat landscape.
+Risk management is a constant activity.
+CISOs conduct and commission risk assessments, maintain a risk register, and make or recommend decisions about how identified risks should be treated.
+Regulatory compliance is increasingly consuming — depending on the industry and geography, CISOs may be responsible for compliance with GDPR, HIPAA, SOC 2, ISO 27001, PCI-DSS, DORA, and NIS2.
+Incident response ownership sits with the CISO when something goes wrong: the CISO leads the organizational response, managing communications, engaging legal counsel, and making decisions about containment and recovery under pressure.

 One of the most significant and often underappreciated dimensions of the CISO role is third-party risk management.
 Every organization that uses external software, cloud services, or professional services introduces security risk through those relationships.
 Managing that risk — assessing vendors before onboarding, monitoring them during the relationship, and offboarding them securely — is a core CISO responsibility.